Quantum-data-driven dynamical transition in quantum learning: Abstract

 \section{Abstract}

-Quantum circuits are an essential ingredient of quantum information processing.
-Parameterized quantum circuits optimized under a specific cost function---quantum neural networks (QNNs)---provide a paradigm for achieving quantum advantage in the near term.
-Understanding QNN training dynamics is crucial for optimizing their performance.
-In terms of supervised learning tasks such as classification and regression for large datasets, the role of quantum data in QNN training dynamics remains unclear.
-We reveal a quantum-data-driven dynamical transition, where the target value and data determine the polynomial or exponential convergence of the training.
-We analytically derive the complete classification of fixed points from the dynamical equation and reveal a comprehensive `phase diagram' featuring seven distinct dynamics.
-These dynamics originate from a bifurcation transition with multiple codimensions induced by training data, extending the transcritical bifurcation in simple optimization tasks.
-Furthermore, perturbative analyses identify an exponential convergence class and a polynomial convergence class among the seven dynamics.
+Quantum neural networks, parameterized quantum circuits optimized under a specific cost function, provide a paradigm for achieving near-term quantum advantage in quantum information processing.
+Understanding QNN training dynamics is crucial for optimizing their performance, however, the role of quantum data in training for supervised learning such as classification and regression remains unclear.
+We reveal a quantum-data-driven dynamical transition where the target values and data determine the convergence of the training.
+Through analytical classification over the fixed points of the dynamical equation, we reveal a comprehensive `phase diagram' featuring seven distinct dynamics originating from a bifurcation with multiple codimension.
+Perturbative analyses identify both exponential and polynomial convergence class.
 We provide a non-perturbative theory to explain the transition via generalized restricted Haar ensemble.
-The analytical results are confirmed with numerical simulations of QNN training and experimental verification on IBM quantum devices.
-As the QNN training dynamics is determined by the choice of the target value, our findings provide guidance on constructing the cost function to optimize the speed of convergence.
+The analytical results are confirmed with numerical simulations and experimentation on IBM quantum devices.
+Our findings provide guidance on constructing the cost function to accelerate convergence in QNN training.